 The next tip is to always tap into your creative side.
 With the presence of AI and technology ever increasing, creativity is something that they do not have and cannot recreate.
-There are specific careers that digital will not be able to recreate and that includes acting, sporting and visual arts to name a few.
+There are specific careers that digital will not be able to recreate, these include acting, sports, and visual arts.

-By thinking creatively, you’ll stand out from your competitors as well.
-Brainstorm for a few minutes a day, and you never know what new and fresh ideas you might generate.
+By thinking creatively, you’ll stand out from your competitors.
+Brainstorm for a few minutes a day, you never know what fresh ideas you might generate.

-As automated customer service is slowly but surely taking over, more and more people are left wanting the attention that they can only get from a human.
-Yes, the process can be much faster when all you have to do is click ‘one’ or click on ‘yes’, but sometimes, we want to speak to a consultant to help us with whatever issue we are facing.
+As automated customer service is slowly but surely taking over, more and more people are left wanting human attention.
+Yes, the process can be much faster when all you have to do is click a button, but sometimes we want to speak to a consultant to help us with our issues.

-Make sure that the customer service in your business’ or in the company you work for is excellent.
-Great customer service will leave a lasting impression with the client, and people remember when they have had a good experience with a company or brand.
+Make sure that the customer service representatives in your business or in the company you work for are excellent.
+Great customer service will leave a lasting impression with the client, people remember when they have had a good experience with a company or brand.
 Excellent customer service is a good way to keep the customers you already have!

 Keep an Eye Out

-It’s important to keep up with the trends in your industry and to keep on predicting what is going to happen next in that industry.
-Keep an eye out on what is going on in the world, what other thought leaders are saying and take note of them.
-Keeping yourself in the loop will only aid in future-proofing your career.
+It’s important to keep up with the trends in your industry and to keep on predicting what is going to happen next.
+Keep an eye out for what is going on in the world, look at what other thought leaders are saying and take note of them.
+Keeping yourself in the loop will future-proof your career.

 Go Out and Get Them

 The latest Industrial Revolution has proven to cause some discomfort for many, and the only way to face the uncertainty that may come is to prepare for it.
-Follow the eight tips above, and you’ll be sure to future-proof your career.
+Follow these nine tips, and you’ll be sure to future-proof your career.